ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 <div markdown id="x11-forwarding">
 !!! warning "X11 Forwarding"
-    If you are going to connect via the terminal directly using SSH, it is recommended to connect with `ssh -X` to enable X11 forwarding.
-This allows the Rose and Cylc GUIs to be launched on your local machine.
+    If using a terminal to connect directly using SSH, it is recommended to connect with `ssh -X` to enable X11 forwarding.
+This allows the _Rose_ and _Cylc_ GUIs to be launched on your local machine.
 </div>

 ### Launch ARE VDI Desktop